Orange-OpenSource/conllueditor/README.md

 * `--reinit` (implies `--noedit`) reloads the file at each navigation (in order to browse a file which is being modified by someone else)

 If the `.conllu` file contains major tree errors (like cycles, no token with head `0` or head ids beyond the end of the sentence, warnings are writte to screen.
-Such errors my occur if an automatic pre-annotation tools do not work correctly.
+Such errors may occur if an automatic pre-annotation tools do not work correctly.
 UD parsers like [Udpipe](https://ufal.mff.cuni.cz/udpipe) do not produce invalid files.
 In this case please correct the errors using a text editor before loading the file into ConlluEditor.